Fault-Tolerant AI Agent Flows: A Developer’s Guide to Patterns, Checkpoints, and Safe Recovery

 Your design should assume each of these will happen—then make failures observable, bounded, and recoverable.

 - Show your work.
-Encourage explicit planning and intermediate reasoning summaries the system can validate, not just hidden chain‑of‑thought.
+Encourage explicit planning and intermediate reasoning summaries the system can validate.

 - Add a clarifier gate.
-Before branching on a conditional path, ask the minimum clarifying question needed to disambiguate user intent.
+Ask the minimum clarifying question needed to disambiguate user intent.

 - Constrain with contracts.
 Define strict schemas for tool inputs/outputs and validate all model I/O.

 - Prefer determinism where possible.
-Cap steps, set timeouts, and fix temperatures in production pathways.
+Cap steps, set timeouts, and fix temperatures in production paths.

 - Design for graceful degradation.
-Always have an escape hatch: fallback tools/models, human handoff, or a safe summary.
+Provide fallbacks, human handoff, or a safe summary.

 - Orchestrator–Worker.
 A deterministic orchestrator runs the plan and enforces budgets; workers (LLM calls, tools) are replaceable and sandboxed.

 - DAG with guards.
-For well‑understood workflows (support, RAG Q&A), encode steps as a DAG with preconditions and retry policies at each edge.
+For well‑understood workflows, encode steps as a DAG with preconditions and retry policies at each edge.

 - Bounded Plan–Act–Reflect.
-If you need flexibility, allow short planning bursts with a strict step budget, circuit breakers, and checkpoints between acts.
+Allow short planning bursts with a strict step budget, circuit breakers, and checkpoints between acts.

 Defensive prompting and I/O contracts